 Mile 0.00 – Indian Creek Put-in: 41.78985, -123.37961 River Right.
 This is the most popular and best put-in for this section.
 It’s located just downstream of the bridge at the confluence of Indian Creek and the Lower Klamath on a large gravel bar.
-Click here for a detailed description.
+Learn more about Indian Creek Put-in.

 Mile 0.40 – Happy Camp Rapid: 41.78719, -123.38607 Class II.
 Welcome to the Lower Klamath.
 Read and run, small wave train.

 Mile 0.75 – Curly Jack Campground: 41.78564, -123.39124 River Left.
 This is a large campground that can provide great pre-trip camping for those organizing a multi-day rafting trip with parties coming from all over.

 Mile 0.75 – Curly Jack Put-in: 41.786, -123.39181 River Left.
 If you’re camping at Curly Jack campground you might be interested in using this put-in.